goktugkirkil/dsaproposal/README.md

 main.py: The Python script that contains the full analysis, including data cleaning, hypothesis testing, and visualization.

-data.csv: The raw dataset containing patient information and BMI values.
+TAKİP 22.01.2025 SPSSE HAZIRLIK (1).csv & ayaybmi.csv: The raw dataset containing patient information and BMI values.

 README.md: This file, containing an overview of the analysis and results.